jaracil/nexus/API.md

       "result": { "ok": true, "connid": <string>, "user": <string> }

 ## sys.node.list
 List the nexus nodes connected to the cluster.
-Includes some info about connected clients, api version and CPU load for each node.
+Includes some info about connected clients, CPU load and nexus version for each node.

 ### Parameters:
 * `"limit": <Number>` - *Optional* - Limit the number of results.
 Defaults to 100